nixops4/nixops4/doc/architecture/005-Message-architecture.md

         This would allow the advantage of caching the NixOS evaluation, at the cost of slightly reduced flexibility.

 6. Wrap-up.
 Now that all evaluation and deployment is done, the evaluator process is told to stop, and the `deploy` process reports the final results to the user.

+## Implementation Notes

+The core architectural principles of process separation, lazy evaluation, and dependency-driven resource coordination described in this document remain central to the current implementation.
+The main command is `nixops4 apply` rather than `nixops4 deploy`, and specific API details may vary, but the overall message flow and coordination patterns are accurately represented.